Shatter Me #3

 PTSD, Suicide Mentions, Murder, Ableist Language

 I don’t know what it is about this series.
 It’s just so damn satisfyingly enjoyable.
 Is it some amazing novel full of life metaphors and will change your life?
-No. But it’ll make you smile.
-It’ll make you laugh.
-It’ll make you swoon.
+No. But it made me smile.
+It made me laugh.
+It made me swoon.

-Keeping it short: Juliette has left Omega Point and is staying with Warner trying to take down the Establishment.
+Juliette has left Omega Point and is staying with Warner trying to take down the Establishment.
 We’re staying consistent with the bland world-building, because it is a drab, grey world and we’re in I think one or two locations?
 Though I do feel like this is more of a character driven book.
 We go through a lot of character development in this one after last books’ regression.

-What made me actually love this book was Juliette.
-If you thought she could never come back the where she was in Unravel Me, BE PREPARED TO BE PROVEN WRONG.
-She found her self worth (through love… yikes) and was taking none if Adam’s sh*t.
+Because Juliette finally redeemed herself.
+If you thought she could never come back to where she was in Unravel Me, be prepared to be proven wrong.
+She found her self worth— through love… yikes?
+And was taking none of Adam’s shit.
 It was glorious.
 However, the relationship progression between her and Warner did take a while because of again, last books’ events.
 But it’s okay because the development happened and the end result was worth waiting for.

 “I like the way I feel about myself when I’m with him.”
 I say quietly.
 “Warner thinks I’m strong and smart and capable and he actually values my opinion.
 He makes me feel like his equal–like I can accomplish just as much as he can, and more.
 And if I do something incredible, he’s not even surprised.
 He expects it.
 He doesn’t treat me like I’m some fragile little girl who needs to be protected all the time.”